In terms of versatility, it is hard to beat an adjustable safety razor.

 If you have the balls and go to the maximum setting, it can mow down even the coarsest beard in less than 3 passes that would also depend on the blade you put in.

-From head to handle, this razor screams Futur-istic but I must warn you, this razor is huge, around 4 inches long.
-Not only that the head is bulky weighing 90 grams.
+From head to handle, this razor screams Futuristic, but I must warn you, this razor is enormous, around 4 inches long.
+Not only that, but the head is also bulky weighing 90 grams.

-- The clip on top make it easy to load the blade – perhaps easier than the progress
+- The clip on top makes it easy to load the blade – perhaps easier than the progress

-- 6 adjustment settings gives you a lot of flexibility
+- 6 adjustment settings give you a lot of flexibility

 - Relatively easy to clean

-- Long handle make it easier to transition from cartridge razors to de razors
+- The long handle makes it easier to transition from cartridge razors to de razors

 - Twisting the adjustment knob can be dangerous if you are not careful

-- Large head makes it hard to shave in the nose and lip area
+- The large razor head makes it hard to shave in the nose and lip area

 - Slippery handle